chainwayxyz/clementine-cli/docs/withdrawal.md

 This command will prompt the user to send a Bitcoin transaction that will create the 0-value UTXO needed for the withdrawal operation.

+> [!IMPORTANT]
-**About the "wit" prefix:** The signer address must belong to a Clementine wallet with `withdrawal` purpose and should be prefixed with "wit" to indicate it's being used for withdrawal operations.
+> **About the "wit" prefix:** The signer address must belong to a Clementine wallet with `withdrawal` purpose and should be prefixed with "wit" to indicate it's being used for withdrawal operations.
 This ensures proper cryptographic derivation for withdrawal bridge operations.

 **Important:** After running this command, you'll need to send the prompted Bitcoin transaction to the signer address before proceeding.